Kacper-Lubisz/L1-1st-Project/README.md

 If you follow this code you can find where (on line 48970) p5 loops through all the keys of the p5 prototype and the global sketch object and makes them global.
 It uses a private function called `_createFriendlyGlobalFunctionBinder`.

-This is dangerous because it makes functions which are instance specific visible globally.
+This is dangerous beca++
+use it makes functions which are instance specific visible globally.
 The original p5 code binds the global instance to the functions, which would be dangerous and allow any code to call methods on the instance.
 Since I can't go through all 431 keys in the p5 prototype, I can instead just unbind the object.
 The dangerous functions will still be public, but now instead they will just error out (arguably a lesser of two evils).
 This solution